finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## What's New
 - Swipe in Cards Explorer to change pages
+- Added 3 modes to the Card Viewer

 ## Current Sprint
-- Add 3 modes to the Card Viewer
 - Press and hold on card to zoom on it
+- On selected card in Deck Editor and Cards Explorer, focus view on that card
+- Remove focus on add card and selectEditorLeft/Right, instead do select on add by drop
 - Fix: Server freezes when sharing deck
 - Fix: Card dissappears when connection to server is dropped
 - Tech: Improve data model